FranciscoKloganB/hive-simulator/README.md

 4. Install project dependencies by opening your terminal and inserting the command:
 ```
-  pip install -r requirements txt
+  pip install -r requirements.txt
 ```

 ## Usage
 For easier usage, the projects includes a script to create simulation files and another script to run them as many times as you desire.
 For the most part, scripts, packages and modules are extensively documented.
 If you have any doubts, regarding functionality or because you do not understand why I do a function or method in some way, you may contact me, but I am not available to help with installation problems as that can be dependant on many factors.
 You can also contact me to make improvement suggestions or inform me of something I might be doing wrong.

-1. Place a file or files you wish to test durability inside the folder /app/static/shared.
+1. Place a file or files you wish to test durability inside the folder hive/app/static/shared.
 We provide a 45.0MB raw photo.

 2. Create a simulation file by executing the following commands in order:
 ```
+  cd hive
   cd app
   python simulation_file_generator.py --simfile=<str: file name>.json
 ```

 3. Follow the instructions asked in the script.
 The script is documented so you can change it if you think something should be done differently.
-When you are done a new file will be generated in the /app/static/outfiles folder.
+When you are done a new file will be generated in the hive/app/static/outfiles folder.

-4. Change the global variables in app/globals/globals.py to what you desire.
+4. Change the global variables in hive/app/globals/globals.py to what you desire.
 The meaning of these variables are commented and are used to change simulation settings and, among others, include:
 	1. MAX_EPOCHS
 	2. READ_SIZE
 	3. MIN_DETECTION_DELAY